rainmankim/tableau_server_and_excel_connection/README.md

 Here are four data joining-blending options.
 I am going to show Option 1 through Option 4 one by one.

 - (Option 1) Directly JOIN  Main HR Data Extract on Ray's Tableau Server  &  Offline Excel File
----> This fails given the sheer amount of data.

 - (Option 2) Directly blend Offline Excel File with HR Data Extract on Ray's Tableau Server